S-CW/The-Complete-2022-Web-Development-Bootcamp-Tindog/README.md

 </ul>
 ```

-Some css code that uses combine selector to style accordingly and a code snipper of a media query
+Some CSS code that uses combine selector to style accordingly and a code snippet of a media query.
 ```css
 #title .container-fluid {
     padding: 3% 13% 9%;